 Mature applicants must be at least 19 years of age by the start of classes, be out of secondary school for at least one year and usually do not have a high school diploma.
 Mature applicant assessment for this program is available in the Counselling Department in the subject of English.
 The assessment(s) will demonstrate proficiency in required admission subjects.
 For all other admission requirements applicants must complete the required course(s) as listed above.
 For more information please contact the Counselling Department at ext.
 3412.
 Academic admission requirements can be obtained through Academic Upgrading and Pre-Programs at Lambton College.

-Skills in power engineering are in high demand in many industries and types of businesses.
-Graduates will be able to apply their skills to a wide variety of employment options in: power generation, chemical manufacturing, food processing, electrical generation, breweries, petroleum refining, pulp and paper, recreational facilities and institutions such as schools and hospitals.
+Credentials in power engineering are in high demand in many industries and types of businesses.
+Our graduates apply their skills to a wide variety of employment options in: power generation, chemical manufacturing, food processing, electrical generation, breweries, petroleum refining, pulp and paper, recreational facilities and institutions such as schools and hospitals.
 Power Engineers have the opportunity to increase their credentials throughout their career, progressing all the way to 1st Class Power Engineers.

 Connect to your future career with Career Coach.